 Courses are written with some "differentiated activities"—activities from which parents can select those best targeted at the ability level of each student.
 This allows parents to use the same course with students who might be one or two years apart.
 Sometimes, parents will still need to adapt activities to fit the abilities of students.

 MBTP incorporates lots of hands-on activities and experiential learning.
 You will need to gather materials for every lesson, although much is already included if you purchase the complete program for a level.
 Complete programs also include science kits which are very helpful since science activities are the ones requiring the most oddball resources.

 While the teacher manuals have detailed, daily lesson plans, parents will need to do some lesson planning and preparation.
 Lessons also require parental interaction and supervision to a large extent in the younger levels.
 As children advance, there are increasing amounts of independent reading and writing required of students to the point where students in Age 9-11 and above work independently much of the time.
 Rubric forms for evaluating students' writing are included.
 Overall, the program requires more reading and writing of students than do most other programs.

-Each unit within each Concept has a culminating project to complete.
+Each sub-unit within each unit has a culminating project to complete.
 There are no quizzes or tests until Age 8-10, and even then the culminating projects might be more valuable in terms of evaluating student progress.

-Student Concept books consist primarily of activity pages in the younger levels.
+Student books consist primarily of activity pages in the younger levels.
 Most of these are not typical worksheets; it doesn't seem that any two are alike.
 Instead, they direct students to draw, write, analyze, complete graphs, color, create booklets, complete Venn diagrams, and other such activities.
-Literature unit activity pages include some that are typical of grammar and handwriting workbooks, but they have many more that are similar to those in the Concepts.
+While literature unit activity pages include some that are typical of grammar and handwriting workbooks, most are similar to those in the other books.